caleb531/automata/joss/paper.md

 interact with these structures in an exploratory manner, and has already seen usage in undergraduate courses.
 The package has already been cited in publications [@Erickson23], with more to come as the package matures.

+The package has seen a large number of contributions by external contributors and wide adoption, demonstrating the demand for a high-quality Python package providing these features.
+The code is well maintained, including a comprehensive test suite and type annotations, meaning new features can be incorporated from requests by the community at a rapid pace.

 # Example usage